Selangor State Route B52

-Jalan Hulu Langat (Selangor state route B52) is a major road in Selangor, Malaysia.
+Selangor State Route B52, Jalan Hulu Langat, is a major road in Selangor, Malaysia.
 The 10-km section of this road, which is known as Jalan Kawasan Perindustrian Hulu Langat (from Pekan Batu Sembilan (Bt-9) Cheras to Pekan Batu Empat Belas (Bt-14) Hulu Langat), is also commissioned as Industrial Federal Route 3210.
 It connects with the East Klang Valley Expressway.